bmeurant/technical-docs/software-architecture/api-fundamentals/api-performance.md

 -   **Error Handling**: A well-defined [[api-error-handling|error handling]] strategy ensures that when things go wrong, the API fails gracefully and provides meaningful feedback to the client.
 -   **Retry Mechanisms**: For transient failures, implementing a [[retry]] pattern (often with exponential backoff) on the client-side or in an [[api-gateway]] can increase the success rate of requests.
 -   **Circuit Breaker**: The [[circuit-breaker]] pattern prevents an application from repeatedly trying to execute an operation that is likely to fail, allowing it to "heal" and preventing cascading failures.

 ---

+## Performance in Real-Time Systems

+The performance of [[real-time-communication|real-time communication patterns]] is measured differently from traditional request-response APIs.
+The focus shifts from individual request latency to connection management and message delivery latency.

+*   **Connection Scalability**: A key challenge is managing a large number of persistent connections (WebSockets or SSE).
+This consumes significant server memory and can become a bottleneck.
+Architectures often rely on specialized gateways or servers (e.g., built with Node.js, Go, or Erlang) designed for high concurrency.
+*   **Message Latency**: For applications like online gaming or financial trading, the time it takes for a message to travel from server to client (and vice-versa for WebSockets) is the most critical metric.
+*   **Resource Usage**: Unlike stateless HTTP requests, stateful connections require careful resource management.
+A poorly managed connection lifecycle can lead to memory leaks and degraded performance over time.

+---